 Looking back at my notes from those days, it’s surprising how few things have gone up.
 (Back then I was writing down prices just because I was amazed, not because I had any plans of putting out a book.)
-The actual prices are the same, not the inflation adjusted ones.
+The actual prices are the same, not the inflation-adjusted ones.
 There are a few exceptions—beer prices being the main bummer—but Nepal is definitely a place you can stretch your budget a very long way.

-Here are actual prices from Kathmandu, Pokhara, and trekking in the Annapurna region, staying at tea houses.
+What will your Nepal trip cost?
+To figure that out, here are actual prices from Kathmandu, Pokhara, and trekking in the Annapurna region, staying at tea houses.
 Prices are in U.S. dollars at the rate of $1 equals 100 rupees.